Falcon (signature scheme)

 Falcon is a post-quantum signature scheme selected by the NIST at the fourth round of the post-quantum standardisation process.

-It has been designed by Thomas Prest, Pierre-Alain Fouque, Jeffrey Hoffstein, Paul Kirchner, Vadim Lyubashevsky, Thomas Pornin, Thomas Ricosset, Gregor Seiler, William Whyte and Zhenfei Zhang.

-It relies on the hash-and-sign technique over the Gentry, Peikert and Vaikuntanathan framework over NTRU lattices.
+It was designed by Thomas Prest, Pierre-Alain Fouque, Jeffrey Hoffstein, Paul Kirchner, Vadim Lyubashevsky, Thomas Pornin, Thomas Ricosset, Gregor Seiler, William Whyte, and Zhenfei Zhang.
+It relies on the hash-and-sign technique over the Gentry, Peikert, and Vaikuntanathan framework over NTRU lattices.
 The name Falcon is an acronym for Fast Fourier lattice-based compact signatures over NTRU.

 Properties

 The design rationale of Falcon takes advantage of multiple tools to ensure compactness and efficiency with provable security.

-To achieve this goal, the use of a NTRU lattice allows the size of the signatures and public-key to be relatively small, while Fast Fourier sampling permits efficient signature computations.
+To achieve this goal, the use of a NTRU lattice allows the size of the signatures and public-key to be relatively small, while fast Fourier sampling permits efficient signature computations.

-From a security point of view, the Gentry, Peikert and Vaikuntanathan framework enjoys a security reduction in the Quantum Random Oracle Model.
+From a security point of view, the Gentry, Peikert, and Vaikuntanathan framework enjoys a security reduction in the Quantum Random Oracle Model.

-Implementations and Performances
+Implementations

-The authors of Falcon provide a reference implementation in C and one in Python.
+The authors of Falcon provide a reference implementation in C as required by the NIST and one in Python for simplicity.

-The set of parameters suggested by Falcon imply signatures of size 666 bytes for the NIST security level 1 (security comparable to breaking AES-128 bits).
-The key generation can be performed in 8.64 ms with a throughput of approximatively 6,000 signature per second and 28,000 verifications per second.
+The set of parameters suggested by Falcon imply a signature size of 666 bytes and a public key size of 897 bytes for the NIST security level 1 (security comparable to breaking AES-128 bits).
+The key generation can be performed in 8.64 ms with a throughput of approximately 6,000 signature per second and 28,000 verifications per second.

-On the other hand, the NIST security level 5 (comparable to breaking AES-256) requires signature of 1,280 bytes, a key generation under 28 ms and a throughput of 2,900 signatures per second and 13,650 verifications per second.
+On the other hand, the NIST security level 5 (comparable to breaking AES-256) requires a signature size of 1,280 bytes and a public key size of 1793 bytes, a key generation under 28 ms, and a throughput of 2,900 signatures per second and 13,650 verifications per second.

+Use

+Falcon signature was used since 2022 by Algorand and Crypnut blockchains.